Birds of Stanford

 (Hoover Tower, see (1), below) and Black-crowned Night Herons

-(on the grass between the Oval and the Quad, especially in the evening, as
+(on the grass between the Oval and the Quad, especially in the

 Booklet on Campus Birds